 Refresh Flow Data Using Incremental Refresh

-To run your flow using incremental refresh, Tableau Prep Builder needs the following information:
+To run your flow using incremental refresh, Tableau Prep needs the following information:

 - The field that detects new rows in the input table.

 - How you want to write the new data to your tables.
-You can either add new data to your existing tables, overwrite your table data with the new data, or starting in version 2020.3.1, replace data in an existing table.
+You can either add new data to your existing tables, overwrite your table data with the new data, or starting in Tableau Prep Builder version 2020.3.1 and on the web, replace data in an existing table.

 |Refresh Combination||Data Processed||Table Update||Benefits|